 We have two: a Honeywell and Lasko.
 I got these for our bedroom and my office.
-I didn’t really have a preferred brand, really, I just wanted ones that would have a low footprint that could fit in snug spaces in the right colors for each room.
+But I didn’t really have a preferred brand, really.
+I just wanted ones that would have a low footprint that could fit in snug spaces in the right colors for each room.
 The Lasko one has a remote, too, which means it has an added shiny object factor to us….and as a side note, has come in REALLY handy while Steve is laid up with a sprained ankle and limited mobility.

 Ye Olde Standard Box Fan